 In this book I have encapsulated many years of conversations and learning with the extraordinary men and women I have sat with in my practice over the years, from regular to special forces soldiers.
 It was a challenge for me to see this book through to the finish, and I often had to draw on the many lessons found within this book to keep myself – a veteran – typing away (rather than walking away).

 I hope that some of what I have written will support you and others around you on your journey towards healing.
 As I have noted, this is not a researched and academic text, and as such it may very well have its failings and limitations.
 Instead, this book is based on years of conversations with veterans and their partners and children.
 It is based on my experiences and challenges as a veteran and a man.
-It embodies years of exposure to neuroscience principles and brain- and body-based wisdom.
+It embodies years of exposure to neuroscience principles and brain and body based techniques.
 I have tried to express this in simple, accessible writing and to draw on military operational terms to explain relevant concepts and lessons.
 I have also drawn on my own life experience while navigating my way through a variety of life challenges.

 I wish you well in the journey ahead and welcome your feedback.